zawadzkimarcin/marcinzawadzki/README.md

 * Cooperation with CERN (2010 - 2017)

-Cern Visits
+⋅⋅⋅Cern Visits

-⋅⋅⋅LHC/LHC Control Room⋅⋅
+⋅⋅⋅LHC/LHC Control Room

-⋅⋅⋅The CERN Computer Center by Google⋅⋅
+⋅⋅⋅The CERN Computer Center by Google

-⋅⋅⋅Workshops and lectures for visitors by CERN employees⋅⋅
+⋅⋅⋅Workshops and lectures for visitors by CERN employees

 * Cooperation with Polish Radio Rzeszów - pop-science events